K-12 School Resources: Indian Education for All

 Virtual Professional Development Modules

-The Center offers various Plains Indian culture and history focused programming both as onsite guided experiences and as live virtual field trips.
+The Center offers various Plains Indian culture and history focused programming, both as onsite guided experiences and as live virtual field trips.
 All experiences are aligned to Montana and Wyoming’s Indian Education for All Social Studies Standards.

-Contact Alex Martin or visit the links below for more information or to register for these immersive and interactive experiences for your students.
+Visit the links below for more information or to register for these immersive and interactive experiences for your students.

 Guided Field Trip Experiences